neobernad/haplotype_plot/docs/use_cases/README.md

 ![Example 3 plot with VCF](images/example_3_plot_w_vcf.png)

+The meaning of each colour is defined in the [color palette](/usage/?id=color-palette) section.

 ## Showing plot on screen

 If you wish to see the haplotype plot via GUI instead of a plain `PNG` file, you must then override the default plot configuration through `--conf show=True` argument.
 For instance: